rizdaprasetya/mt-alt-doc/en/after-payment/http-notification.md

 ?> **Tips**: Official Midtrans language library will perform "Verify Directly to Midtrans API" mechanism automatically within the built in `notification` function.
 As well as official Midtrans CMS plugin.
 <!-- tabs:end -->

+Verifying notification/response data is recommended for the kind of data flow that is coming to you from an unknown source.
+This also includes frontend callback data, as frontend data can be modified by the user, you should verify it by querying the Midtrans API.
+For example, javascript callback data of payment status triggered by Snap.js should be verified via API get-status to Midtrans.

+For API requests that are performed synchronously (from your) backend-to-backend (to Midtrans API), the response should already be trustworthy.
+You don’t have to re-query the Midtrans API, unless you want to check for latest updates at some later time.

 ## Responding HTTP Notification from Midtrans

 To confirm that you received the notification, your notification URL or backend must respond to the HTTP notification with HTTP `status code: 200`.
 On most backend or web frameworks you can achieve that by printing a string similar to *OK*.
 This will automatically sends HTTP `status code: 200` to Midtrans.